kendrickcc/archlinux-uefi-packer-ansible/README.md

 ## Installed system

+- 2 CPU, 2 GB RAM
+- EFI enable
+- VMSVGA 128 MB video ram, 3D acceleration
+- CoreAudio
-3 partition system using GRUB efibootmgr.
+- 3 partition system using GRUB efibootmgr.
-/dev/sda1 256 MiB esp
+    - /dev/sda1 256 MiB esp
-/dev/sda2 4 GiB swap
+    - /dev/sda2 4 GiB swap
-/dev/sda3 37 GiB /
+    - /dev/sda3 37 GiB (or what remains) /

 The partion role does have parameters to create a home directory but was not used.